Much of the plant life in the Turks and Caicos are either salt-resistant and salt-tolerant coastal varieties, or drought-resistant low brush.

 caves and archaeological sites suggest that several large animals may have lived in the islands, including a giant iguana, tortoises, the hutia, and possibly a dwarf crocodile.

-If these animal lived in the islands at some time, they were probably either hunted to extinction by the aborigine Taino peoples, or succumbed to the introduced rodents, cats, and dogs, and environmental changes caused by early European explorers and settlers.
+If these animals lived in the islands at some time, they were probably either hunted to extinction by the aborigine Taino peoples, or succumbed to the introduced rodents, cats, and dogs, and environmental changes caused by early European explorers and settlers.

 There are clear accounts from early European explorers of manatees living in the countless channels found throughout the archipelago.
 Sadly, like so many other unique animals in the region (and like the